 Landlords and property owners have plenty to consider when it comes to their rental properties, including the monthly rate per unit, how to keep up with maintenance, and how to promote properties when vacancies arise.
 However, another important point of consideration that has direct impact on the tenants is the pet policy for each property.

 If you’re a rental property owner/landlord, you’re no stranger to multitasking.
 Landlords and property managers have many important responsibilities to juggle, and even great landlords can struggle to stay on top of them all.
 When a landlord’s responsibilities are not appropriately handled, problems arise, and many find themselves feeling stressed and overwhelmed, facing financial trouble, or dealing with serious legal issues.
 That’s why it’s important to be aware of some of the common problems that landlords face so that you can try to prevent them from happening and quickly deal with issues when they arise.

 Within all industries, there comes a time when you benefit from ending a professional relationship.
 Even though your reasoning may be pragmatic and objective, it's still not necessarily easy.

 If you are a homeowner or property owner in the Seattle area and you’re thinking about renting out your property, there are a number of factors to consider before moving forward.
 Some questions swirling in your head might be: Do I really want to rent out my property?
 How much should I charge for rent?
 What else do I need to know and do?
 Let’s break each of these down.

 A Look at Average Property Management Fees in Washington State

-If you’re a real estate investor/property owner considering hiring a property manager, one of the first questions you’re asking is probably this: Just how much does a property manager cost?
+If you’re considering hiring a property manager to ease the difficulties of being a real estate investor or property owner, one of the first questions you’re asking is probably this: Just how much does a property manager cost?
 The answer, of course, is not always simple—the average cost of property management services will vary.
 Most property management companies have rates that allocate a percentage of your property's monthly rent to their services.

 9 Common Services Offered by Property Management Companies